zk637/PythonTools/README.md

     # 34, get the video under the specified file list or folder is complete
     # 35. Gets the number and path of files for the specified file type
     # 36. Get the number and path of files outside the specified file type
+    # 37. Get the folders whose sub-files are larger than 3GB and have more than 3 files in the input file list and output the folders that do not meet the conditions